Skip to content

 Objective:

-Students will learn RStudio/Posit Cloud’s interface, as well as a few basic commands to discover the structure behind a data set.
+Students will learn RStudio/Posit Cloud’s interface, as well as a few basic commands to discover the structure behind a dataset.

 Materials: